 Adverse impact occurs when a selection process disadvantages members of a specific group.
 This is determined once a selection process is complete and if it is found that the hiring rate for a minority group is less than the 80% of hiring rate for the majority group it is in violation of the four fifths rule.

-There are different forms of assessment – the common ones being a cognitive, personality, and behavioral.
+There are different forms of assessment – the common ones being a cognitive, personality, and behavioural.

 Cognitive assessments have strong correlations to performance on the job but are known to create large subgroup differences.
 If you remove bias from these types of assessments you also remove its predictability.